heraaali/heraaali.github.io/content/blog/git.md

-git checkout -b feature-branch | Create a new feature branch. git reset | Undo all adds. git reset ~HEAD | Reset to last checkout.
+git checkout -b feature-branch | Create a new feature branch. git reset | Undo all adds. git reset ~HEAD | Reset to last checkout. git commend --amend | combine staged changes with the previous commit to replace the last commit